vdods/vorpy/README.md

 # To-Do List

+-   Include tests in the dist package, so they can be tested at the install site.
 -   Make the `symbolic` module aware of vectorized operations so that fast `numpy`-implemented `ndarray` functions can be used instead of structure-forgetting symbolic expressions that are fully written out.
 For example, the 1st and 2nd total derivatives of a quadratic form are simply matrix expressions which have simple `numpy`